damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson2 Queries.md

 > FROM colors

 > ______________;

--	ORDER BY name ASC
+a.
+ORDER BY name ASC

--	GRUP BY name ASC
+b.
+GRUP BY name ASC

--	**ORDER BY name DESC**
+c.	**ORDER BY name DESC**

--	ORDER BY name
+d.
+ORDER BY name

 3. What is *LIMIT*?
 -	**A clause that lets you specify the maximum number of rows the result set will have.**
 -	A clause that restricts our query results in order to obtain only the information we want.